 The story has a two-part moral.
 Taylor series approximations are easy with Sage, but whether they are accurate enough to be useful is another matter.
 This point is sometimes overlooked in applied Statistics.
-To be clear, this is not a problem with Sage; the problem is with the practice of blindly linearizing everything.

 To leave a better taste about Taylor series approximations, let X_1, \ldots, X_n be a random sample from a Bernoulli distribution, with $Pr\{X_i = 1\} = \theta$.
 A quantity that is useful in categorical data analysis is the log odds: